achimweigel/component-spec/doc/proposal/02-component-descriptor.md

 - component.provider: provider of the component,e.g. a company, organization,...

-- component.resources.srcRefs: References to resources have another field *srcRefs*.
+- component.resources.srcRefs: Resource specifications have another field *srcRefs*.
 If the corresponding resource was build from "local" sources these could be listed here by providing their identifier within the *Component Descriptor*, i.e. their names and extraIdentities.